 School celebrated achievement once again at the Singapore Youth Festival Central Judging bringing 3 Gold, 1 Silver and 1 Bronze award for Chinese Orchestra, Modern Dance, EL Drama, Choir and Symphonic Band respectively.

 In 2011, School continued to excel in environmental conservation programmes and efforts, culminating in the President’s Award for the Environment 2011, affirming School’s contributions towards environmental and water resource sustainability in Singapore.

 School also achieved the Gold Award for the North West Green Living Award 2011.

-In addition Mdm Sung Mee Har (Principal) and Ong Zhi Wei (4N1) received the EcoFriend Award 2011 for their continued support in exercising environmental social responsibility.
+In addition Mdm Sung Mee Har (Principal) and Ong Zhi Wei (student) received the EcoFriend Award 2011 for their continued support in exercising environmental social responsibility.

 School was awarded the MOE Niche Programme Status in Environmental Education 2012.